James Manning (minister): American revolutionary period

-In 1774, Dr. Manning reportedly presented an argument in favor of religious freedom in an address at Philadelphia's Carpenter's Hall to leading figures from Massachusetts, New Jersey, Pennsylvania and other colonies:It has been said by a celebrated writer in politics, that but two things are worth contending for--Religion and Liberty.
+In 1774, Dr. Manning presented an argument in favor of religious freedom in an address at Philadelphia's Carpenter's Hall to leading figures from Massachusetts, New Jersey, Pennsylvania and other colonies:It has been said by a celebrated writer in politics, that but two things are worth contending for--Religion and Liberty.
 For the latter we are at present nobly exerting ourselves through all this extensive continent; and surely no one whose bosom feels the patriotic glow in behalf of civil liberty can remain torpid to the more ennobling flame of RELIGIOUS FREEDOM.

 In the course of the American Revolution, Manning was serving as president of Brown in 1780 when French troops under the command of the Comte de Rochambeau, who led troops sent by King Louis XVI of France, landed in Newport, Rhode Island to aid American troops under the command of General George Washington in the American Revolutionary War.
 These allied troops were based in Rhode Island for a year before they embarked on a 600-mile (970 km) march in 1781 from Rhode Island to Virginia, where they fought and defeated British forces sent by King George III of the United Kingdom on the Yorktown, Virginia peninsula in the Siege of Yorktown and the Battle of the Chesapeake.
 During the year of preparation in Rhode Island, the Brown campus was turned into an encampment site for soldiers, and the College Edifice at Brown (later renamed University Hall) was converted into a military hospital.

 Civic leadership for Rhode Island in Congress

-In 1786, the Rhode Island General Assembly unanimously elected James Manning to serve as its delegate in the 7th Congress of the Confederation.
-In that role, he served on the Grand Committee, which proposed fundamental amendments to the Articles of Confederation.
+In 1786, the Rhode Island General Assembly unanimously elected James Manning to serve as its delegate in the 7th Congress of the Confederation, while Manning also continued his presidency of Brown.
+During his time in Congress, he served on the Grand Committee, which proposed fundamental amendments to the Articles of Confederation.
 Manning served in Congress along with future President James Monroe and future United States Senator and Governor of South Carolina Charles Pinckney.

 In A History of the Baptists, President Manning is reported to have played an inspirational role in persuading the Massachusetts ratifying convention to adopt the United States Constitution:

 When the Constitution of the United States was presented to the States for ratification it was doubtful whether it would pass.
 Massachusetts and Virginia were the pivotal States.
 Massachusetts was evenly divided and it was only through the labors of Manning, Stillman and Backus that the Constitution was adopted by that State.
 The majority was nineteen votes.
 There were 187 yeas and 168 nays on the last day of the session, and "before the final question was taken, Governor Hancock, the president, invited Dr. Manning to close the solemn invocation with prayer.
 The prayer was one of lofty patriotism and every heart was filled with reverence.